Nexus 7 Flash Player: How to Play Flash on Nexus 7

 3 Start online flash videos download and conversion

-This app can detect the online flash videos automatically.
-And then you can use one of the two methods below to download online flash videos:
+This application can automatically detect the online flash videos.
+You can then use one of the two methods below to download online flash videos:

-Now, you can see this YouTube online video downloader is downloading these online videos, with the download progress bar showing.
-After downloading, this app will automatically help you convert these flash videos for Nexus 7.
+Now, you can see this YouTube online video downloader is downloading these online videos (with the display of the progress bar).
+After downloading, this application will automatically help you to convert the flash videos so it's compatible for Nexus 7.

 4 Transfer flash videos to Nexus 7

 When it's done, you can find the converted files by going to the output folder according to the output path.
-Plugin the Nexus 7 device to your computer via cable, and then transfer the converted video files to Nexus 7 for smooth playback.
-That's all.
+Plugin the Nexus 7 device to your computer via the USB cable and then transfer the converted video files to Nexus 7 for smooth playback.
+That's all you need to do!